 Note: Clustered standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1.
 Child labor income is the labor income of individuals who were under age 12 in 1985, had at least one parent work full time in 1985, and worked full time in 2011.
 Family income is the household income of the parents.
 Other covariates include parental age, education, full-time status, race, industry, occupation, marital status, and the household’s urban status.

 Table 3 gives the results of the regressions of log (offspring income) on parents’ attributes including parents’ family income.
 The coefficient on log (family income) in column 1 is the intergenerational income elasticity (IGE) that measures the association between parental income and offspring income.
-The estimated coefficient of 0.33 indicates that if parental income increases by 10%, offspring’s labor income increases by 3.3% for all persons in the sample.
+The estimated coefficient of 0.33 indicates that if parental income increases by 10 percent, offspring’s labor income increases by 3.3 percent for all persons in the sample.
 The addition of covariates for parental attributes reduces the coefficient to 0.24 in column 2.

-Column 3 of Table 3 examines the effect of having union parents on offspring income absent family income but with inclusion of other parental covariates.
-The binary variable for union status of the father is significant and robust with a magnitude of 0.19, which implies that the adult offspring of unionized fathers earn 19% higher income than the adult offspring of non-unionized fathers.
+Column 3 of table 3 examines the effect of having union parents on offspring income absent family income but with inclusion of other parental covariates.
+The binary variable for union status of the father is significant and robust with a magnitude of 0.19, which implies that the adult offspring of unionized fathers earn 19 percent higher income than the adult offspring of non-unionized fathers.
 The binary variable for the union status of the mother is positive but insignificant.

 Adding parental family income in column 4 reduces the coefficient on the union status of the father to 0.16, which is still statistically significant.
 This suggests that the effect of the father’s unionism goes beyond their higher income due to the union wage premium.
-Finally, in columns 5 and 6, we add a dummy variable indicating whether the offspring is unionized.
-The estimated coefficients on father’s union status and parental income do not change much after we include offspring’s union status, even though the estimated coefficient on offspring union status shows that offspring earn a substantial union premium.
-Compared to offspring whose fathers and themselves have no connection to unionism, offspring whose parents are unionized and themselves are also unionized earn about 36% (=16% +20%) higher labor income.
+Finally, in columns 5 and 6, a dummy variable is added indicating whether the offspring is unionized.
+The estimated coefficients on father’s union status and parental income do not change much after the offspring’s union status is included, even though the estimated coefficient on offspring union status shows that offspring earn a substantial union premium.
+Compared to offspring whose fathers and themselves have no connection to unionism, offspring whose parents are unionized and themselves are also unionized earn about 36 percent (=16% +20%) higher labor income.

-It is worth noting, however, that these union premia for offspring are not directly comparable to other union premia found in the literature since we do not control for the child’s attributes such as education, experience, industry, occupation, and other typical controls.
-We only use the child’s union status as on the right side of the regression model to capture the “full effect” of parental union status on children’s income, as other controls of offspring could also reflect the indirect effect of unionism through children’s education, health, or occupation choice.
+It is worth noting, however, that these union premia for offspring are not directly comparable to other union premia found in the literature since they are not controlled for the child’s attributes such as education, experience, industry, occupation, and other typical controls.
+Only the child’s union status is used as on the right side of the regression model to capture the “full effect” of parental union status on children’s income, as other controls of offspring could also reflect the indirect effect of unionism through children’s education, health, or occupation choice.

 Table 4: Estimated relation between parents’ family income and union status